Biden signs bipartisan gun safety bill into law after massacres

 The bill also closes the “boyfriend loophole” which would prohibit dating partners convicted of domestic abuse from buying guns.
 However, a person convicted of a misdemeanor could be allowed to buy a gun again after five years.

-(Everytown for Gun Safety, which advocates gun safety measures, is backed by Michael Bloomberg, founder and majority owner of Bloomberg News parent company Bloomberg LP.
-The group filed a brief at the Supreme Court supporting the New York restrictions.)
+Everytown for Gun Safety, which advocates for gun safety measures, is backed by Michael Bloomberg, founder and majority owner of Bloomberg News parent company Bloomberg LP.
+The group filed a brief at the Supreme Court supporting the New York restrictions.

 (1) comment